JulienPalard/peps/pep-0xxx.rst

 Create github repository
 ------------------------

-A repository on the github Python organization should be created,
-named: python-doc-LANGUAGE_TAG, see `Repository For Po Files`_.
-Coordinator should be granted push permission on this repository.
+Create a repository named "python-docs-{LANGUAGE_TAG}" on the Python github organization (See `Repository For Po Files`_.), and grant the language coordinator push rights to this repository.

 Add translation in docsbuild-scripts
 ------------------------------------

-As soon as the translation hits its firsts commits, docsbuild-scripts can be told to build it, so translators (using external tools like Transifex) can review their work without building the documentation locally, see `Fetching And Building Translations`_.
+As soon as the translation hits its firsts commits, update the docsbuild-scripts configuration to build the translation (but not displaying it in the language picker).

 Add translation to the language picker